pptyasar/LeetMe/Readme.md

 <details>
 <summary>28.
 Find the Index of the First Occurrence in a String</summary>

-**Description:** Given two strings haystack and needle, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.
+Given two strings haystack and needle, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

-**Example:** Input: haystack = "sadbutsad", needle = "sad"; Output: 0
+Input: haystack = "sadbutsad", needle = "sad"; Output: 0

 ```java
 class Solution {